Chae Bin's desk

 How do you get inspired first thing in the morning?

-I get my Spotify app running and listen to music!
+I open Spotify and listen to music!
 I’ve found that high-energy pop music really helps get me into a creative mood.

 Red Hat Summit 2022